get this question a lot

 which doesn't help much when it comes time to replace a Mac.
 First sign

-is usually minor problems with internet functions; unrecognized file
+is typically problems with internet functions such as unrecognized file

 formats, missing images, inadequate security.
 A current and up-to-date

 web browser is required, which requires a reasonably current OS, which

 in turn requires a capable CPU.
 If you can upgrade your OS to one of

 If a machine never goes online, it will continue to do whatever it's

 been doing until something actually does fail.
 Otherwise, the end of

 the printer dies and a new printer requires a current OS that the

 Macs face obsolescence when an outdated CPU can not support the latest

 and app updates for OS versions prior to their latest release, but